zuesmajor/jenkins_ci/README.md

 This automation framework is for an operator to fork and build their own playbooks to run against an EC2 instance for testing.
 Once you push your changes to github a build will automatically trigger and run your Ansible Plays against the EC2 instance.

 _**How to use**_

-The part that you want to pay attention to is this:
+The part that you want to pay attention to is within `ci_build.yml`:
 ```
 ########################
 # Main Configuration Steps For New Instance